 We applaud these initiatives and the chancellor’s faith in the UK’s startup ecosystem, which has demonstrated characteristic robustness and determination during this difficult time.

-Still, we believe the government could have done more to help Britain’s SMEs, which have borne the brunt of the largest ever peacetime contraction.
-Increasing broad-spectrum tax reliefs like R&D Tax Credits, and expanding private equity incentives like the VCT scheme, are just two of the tools the government decided to forgo.
+Still, we believe the government could have done more to help Britain’s SMEs, which have borne the brunt of the largest-ever peacetime contraction.
+Increasing broad-spectrum tax reliefs like the SME R&D Tax Relief scheme and expanding private equity incentives like the VCT scheme, are just two of the tools the government decided to forgo.

 Nevertheless, the Budget 2021 is packed with exciting policy, much of which will benefit Britain’s innovators.